Farida Jalal (Nigerian actress): Early life and education

-Farida Jallal was born on November 2, 1985 in Katsina, Katsina State.
-Farida grew up and studied in her home state of Katsina where she later moved to Kano State and start her career in the film industry at the Kannywood Hausa film industry.
+Farida Jalal was born on November 2, 1985, in Katsina, Katsina State.
+Farida grew up and studied in her home state of Katsina before she later moved to Kano State and started her career in the film industry at the Kannywood Hausa film industry.

 Career

 Farida entered the film industry in 2002 where she appeared in major industry films of the time such as Yakana, Sansani and Madadi.
-Actress Farida Jallal has been banned from filming for some times due to the banning of some film actress from filming by Kano State government.
-In 2019, Farida har appears in Kannywood again.
+Actress Farida Jalal has been banned from filming for some time due to the banning of some film actress from filming by Kano State government.
+In 2019, Farida appeared in Kannywood again.
 At that time, she announced that she was back in the film industry and even announced that she would be releasing her films soon.
 In an interview with BBC Hausa, Farida revealed that she's still being exploited in the Kannywood industry.
-In an interview, actress Farida Jallal stated that she is currently focusing on Islamic Gospel Musics.
+In an interview, actress Farida Jalal stated that she is currently focusing on Islamic Gospel Musics.